Skip to main content

 • Full Access: Network scope

-Additionally, before Full Access role administrators can launch the CLI terminal in configuration mode, administrators must re-authenticate their dashboard password when launching the terminal.
+Before Full Access administrators can launch the CLI terminal in configuration mode, they must re-authenticate their dashboard password when launching the terminal.
+Administrators authenticated through external authentication via SAML integration do not have to re-authenticate.

 Configuration mode restrictions